CeFi Lending

 • One or two DeFi protocols for reduced counterparty risk

-• A self-custody wallet for assets you are not lending
+• Self-custody for assets I'm not lending

 Principle 2: Demand Transparency